|John D. Grabenstein, PhD: Immunization Action Coalition, PLEI Chairman of the Board

 |Ron Corey, PhD, MBA, Novartis Pharmaceuticals, PLEI Executive Director

 Ron is a pharmaceutical industry executive, currently working at Novartis Pharmaceuticals where he has had several leadership roles in Global Development Operations.
 Ron served as founding Chief Operating Officer for Eboo Pharmaceuticals from 2012–13.
 He also served in a variety of executive roles with Asubio Pharmaceuticals, including vice president for clinical and project management.
 Earlier in his career, he held marketing and medical affair roles at Altana Pharma.
 Ron has additional management experience with Pharmacia & Upjohn, the Analytica Group, Omnicare, RiteAid, and Brooks Drugs.
 Ron currently serves as an ex-officio member of the Phi Delta Chi Executive Council.
 He was elected national president of ΦΛΣ in 1985.

 |Kevin C. Anderson, PharmD, MBA, University of Washington Medical Center

-Kevin is currently completing the 2nd year of a PGY1/PGY2 Health-System Pharmacy Administration Residency at UW Medicine in Seattle, Washington.
-He is concurrently earning an Executive Masters of Health Administration from the University of Washington School of Public Health.
+Kevin is currently the Inpatient Pharmacy Operations Manager at UW-Medicine Harborview Medical Center in Seattle, Washington.
+He completed at PGY1/PGY2 Health-System Pharmacy Administration & Leadership residency at UW Medicine in 2018, also earning an Executive Masters of Health Administration from the University of Washington School of Public Health.
 He graduated with honors from Wingate University School of Pharmacy in 2016 upon completing a PharmD/MBA dual degree program.
-Kevin has previously served on the ASHP Pharmacy Student Forum Executive Committee and the ASHP Council on Education and Workforce Development.
-He is actively involved with Phi Delta Chi as Chair of the Grand Council Review Committee, Washington State Pharmacists Association (WSPA) as the Resident member of the Health Systems Academy Leadership team, and the ASHP Membership and Outreach Advisory Group.
-Kevin’s professional interests include: utilization of strengths-based communication and collaboration within pharmacy, facilitating pharmacist integration into the care team, and expanding healthcare operations to improve patient outcomes through cost-effective strategies.
+Kevin is currently serving on the Washington State Pharmacy Association (WSPA) Health-System Academy.
+He previously served on the ASHP Pharmacy Student Forum Executive Committee and the ASHP Council of Education and Workforce Development.
+Kevin’s professional interests include: utilization of strengths-based communication and collaboration both within pharmacy and throughout the health-system, facilitating pharmacist integration into the care team, and expanding healthcare operations to improve patient outcomes through cost-effective and patient-centered strategies.